vuongducphuong/documentation/content/applications/general/voip/axivox.rst

 .. image:: axivox/voip-configuration.png
    :align: center
-   :alt: Integration of Axivox as VoIP provider in an Odoo database
+   :alt: Integration of Axivox as VoIP provider in an Leansoft database

 Configure the VOIP user in the Odoo's user
 ------------------------------------------